DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Brando: Tightening the Variational Lower Bound on Mutual Information by Constructing Hypothetical Options.

-Given that mapping $\hat{\mathcal{F}}(\cdot)$ is both effective and feasible, we design a network named Brando to implement this new mapping.
+Given that mapping $\hat{\mathcal{F}}(\cdot)$ is both effective and feasible, we design a network named Brando to implement this new mapping:

-Formula (\ref{Brando}) shows that we move away from the option-mapping paradigm and instead adopt a representation-mapping approach, easing the learning pressure on Brando.
-According to Formula (\ref{Brando}), we have designed the structure of the Brando network as shown in the Figure \ref{Brando network}.
+Formula \eqref{Brando} shows that we abandon the option-mapping paradigm in favor of a representation-mapping approach, in order to reduce the computational load on Brando.
+The structure of the Brando network is shown in the Figure \ref{Brando network}.

 As indicated in Figure \ref{Brando network}, the Brando network is formed by stacking multiple logical layers, with no parameter sharing among each layer.
 The input to each logical layer consists of $\{z_{ij} | i \in [1,8]\}$ and $o_{\hat{i}}$.
 Except for the first layer, the input to all subsequent layers comes from the output of the preceding layer.
-For the first layer, $\{z_{ij} | i \in [1,8]\}$ are the features extracted by DIO from the context matrix, while the $o_{\hat{i}}$ is obtained through the reparameterization trick \cite{VAE} from a learnable Gaussian distribution $N(\mu,\sigma^2)$ parameterized by mean $\mu$ and variance $\sigma^2$.
+For the first layer, $\{z_{ij} | i \in [1,8]\}$ are the features extracted by DIO from the context matrix, while the $o_{\hat{i}}$ is obtained through the reparameterization trick \cite{VAE} from a learnable Gaussian distribution $\mathcal N(\mu,\sigma^2)$ parameterized by mean $\mu$ and variance $\sigma^2$.
 For the final layer, this paper treats its output $o_{\hat{i}}$ as the representation $z_{\hat{i}j}$ of a hypothetical option $x_{\hat{i}}$ provided by Brando with respect to the context matrix $\{x_i|i\in[1,8]\}$.

 For the specific structure of each logical layer, it consists of a set of mapping matrices $\{W_q, W_k, W_v\}$, a multi-head self-attention mechanism, a feedforward layer (FFL), a dynamic memory bank $M_n$, a global buffer $B_n$, a learnable scalar $\tau$, and a reparameterization head.
 The feedforward process of each logical layer is as follows: \begin{enumerate} \item When the features $\{z_{ij}, \hat{o}_{\hat{i}} | i \in [1,8]\}$ are input into a single logical layer, the mapping matrices $W_q$, $W_k$, and $W_v$ transform them into query ($Q$), key ($K$), and value ($V$) representations, respectively.